ottokokstein/vscode2latex/README.md

 This extension contributes the following settings:

-- `vscode2latex.templateFilepath`: Path to a custom `.tex` template file (leave empty for default template).
+- `vscode2latex.templateFilepath`: Path to a custom `.tex` template file.
+Leave empty to use the default template.
+When creating a custom template file, include these placeholders:
+    - `VERBATIM_PLACEHOLDER`: The formatted code with `\textcolor` commands will be inserted here.
+    - `DEFINITIONS_PLACEHOLDER`: The color definitions with `\definecolor` commands will be inserted here.
+    - `BG_COLOR_PLACEHOLDER`: The background color’s hex code (without #) will be inserted here.

 ## Known Issues